RaadAldakhil/Journal/coding-challenges.md

     *Knuth:* The Art of Computer Programming

-    *Siena:* The Algorithm Design Manual
+    *Skiena:* The Algorithm Design Manual

-    *Carmen et al:* Introduction to Algorithms
+    *Cormen et al:* Introduction to Algorithms

     *Russel:* Artificial Intelligence: A Modern Approach

-    *Abel son:* Structure and Interpretation of Computer Programs
+    *Abelson:* Structure and Interpretation of Computer Programs

 8. **Hungry for More?**